AMV contest 2015

-The sequence must be like this: 2 seconds of silent black, 180 seconds of AMV (maximum, doesn't need to be 180), 7 silent seconds of white on black-credits to the music and animation and 1 second silent black.
+The sequence must be like this: 2 seconds of silent black, 180 seconds of AMV (maximum, but doesn't need to be 180: a video that drags along is just as bad as a video that's too short), 7 silent seconds of white on black-credits to the music and animation and 1 second silent black.
 Please don't name yourself in the credit screen; this might be of influence during judging.

 * No logo's, (fan)subs, credits, or what have you.

 Just don't.
 If you can't use a blu-ray or dvd source for whatever reason (often has a creditless opening and ending as extra), at least take some time to get rid of unwanted details.
 If we get the feeling you just threw something together, hit the Render-button and be done with it, you'll be disqualified immediately.